 This is one of two common conditions in a purchase agreement, the other being a financing condition.
 Once you’ve completed the inspection, you can fulfill (waive) the condition in the real estate contract.

-Getting a home inspector in Guelph done as a buyer during a strong sellers market is extremely difficult.
+Getting a home inspection in Guelph done as a buyer during a strong sellers market is extremely difficult.

 House hacking